meltyourface/blank/posts/Large-country-house/17th-Century-Estate-Staff-Training/index.md

 ## The Complete Training Curriculum for Mastering Staff Roles in a 17th Century Large Country House Estate

-Objective: To provide an immersive, authentic, and comprehensive understanding of essential skills, period-specific etiquette, and intricate household roles required for the flawless operation and maintenance of a 17th-century large country house estate.
+**Objective**: To provide an immersive, authentic, and comprehensive understanding of essential skills, period-specific etiquette, and intricate household roles required for the flawless operation and maintenance of a 17th-century large country house estate.

 Course Structure: